Aladdin4459/WebsiteTingy/README.md

 # WebsiteTingy
-Hey, This is my website craeted with Github
+Hey, This is my website created with Github

 Hey, I am Aladdin.